6. Custom RL Example using Stable Baselines¶

-We will look at setting up a new Cartpole environment that can be trained in Isaac Sim with PPO provided by the stable baselines3 library.
-This is a simple single-environment setup that can work directly using RL interfaces provided by Omniverse Isaac Sim.
-Our goal of this task is for the Cartpole robot to learn to keep its pole in an upright position.
+Apart from using examples from OmniIsaacGymEnvs, it is also possible to set up reinforcement learning tasks directly in Isaac Sim.
+Here, we will look at setting up a new Cartpole environment that can be trained in Isaac Sim with PPO provided by the stable baselines3 library.
+This is a simple single-environment setup that can work directly using RL interfaces provided by Omniverse Isaac Gym.
+Our goal for this task is for the Cartpole robot to learn to keep its pole in an upright position.

 This tutorial will walk through the steps of creating our own Cartpole reinforcement learning example using the interfaces provided in Omniverse Isaac Gym.
 We will